IngmarBitter/defenders/md/Salvation/Baptism.md

 ## Delayed / Missed Baptism

 Believer's baptism is a commandment for all Christians.
 However, since some churches baptize infants, or have otherwise faulty doctrine, a person might come to Christ without understanding the believer's baptism requirement.
 As soon as that misunderstanding is cleared up, the Christian should be baptized.
-There is no biblical justification for refusing baptism or delaying it indefinately.
+There is no biblical justification for refusing baptism or delaying it indefinitely.

 ## Considering Rebaptism